kvassAI/slate/source/includes/_webhooks.md

 ## Simulate a Webhook

 It is possible to simulate the response from a webhook to check the format of the webhook data.
+KVASS will trigger a fake event related to the webhook type and send the data to the endpoint specified in the webhook.

  > Definition